SEARCH

 Our Mission

-The Universal Open Textbook Initiative (UOTI) was founded by entrepreneur and philosopher Vatsal to make high-quality educational resources freely accessible to every learner, everywhere.
+The Universal Open Textbook Initiative (UOTI) was founded by Vatsal to make high-quality educational resources freely accessible to every learner, everywhere.

 The Problem